Skip to content

 An event is asynchronous if it does not wait for another event to complete its processing before starting its own execution.

-In other words, an asynchronous function is a function that runs in its own timing—without waiting for another function to finish its execution first.
+In other words, an asynchronous function runs at its own timing without waiting for another function to finish its execution first.

 The setTimeout() method is a typical example of an async function because it invokes its callback argument in a given time—irrespective of the ongoing execution of other functions.

-But what exactly is the difference between an asynchronous event and a synchronous one?
-Let's find out.
+But what is the difference between an asynchronous event and a synchronous one?

 Asynchronous vs. Synchronous Events – What’s the Difference?